-(D) If the applicant does not timely request an appeal to SOAH [or a rehearing], the board's determination shall be shall become administratively final at the next scheduled board meeting.
+(C) If the applicant does not timely request an appeal to SOAH, the board's determination shall be shall become administratively final at the next scheduled board meeting.

-(E) A determination of ineligibility by the board shall be in writing and made available to the public.
+(D) A determination of ineligibility by the board shall be in writing and made available to the public.